-The IFRS-converted consolidated financial statements of Century Synthetic Fiber Corporation and its subsidiary (collectively, the Group) for the year ended 31 December 2021 were authorised for issue on 15 April 2022.
+The consolidated financial statements of Century Synthetic Fiber Corporation and its subsidiary (collectively, the Group) for the year ended 31 December 2023 were authorised for issue on 26 April 2024.

-Century Synthetic Fiber Corporation ("the Company") is a shareholding company incorporated under the Law on Enterprise of Vietnam and currently operates based on the 19th Amended Enterprise Registration Certificate No. 0302018927 issued by the Department of Planning and Investment of Ho Chi Minh City on 10 August 2020.
+Century Synthetic Fiber Corporation ("the Company") is a shareholding company incorporated under the Law on Enterprise of Vietnam and currently operates based on 21th Amended Enterprise Registration Certificate ("ERC") No. 0302018927 issued by the Department of Planning and Investment of Ho Chi Minh City on 14 August 2023.

-The Company was listed its shares on the Ho Chi Minh Stock Exchange with trading code as STK in accordance with Decision No. 410/QD-SGDHCM issued by the Ho Chi Minh Stock Exchange on 10 September 2015.
+The Company listed its shares on the Ho Chi Minh Stock Exchange with trading code STK in accordance with Decision No. 410/QD-SGDHCM issued by the Ho Chi Minh Stock Exchange on 10 September 2015.

 The Company's registered head office is located at Lot B1-1 North West Cu Chi Industrial Zone, Cu Chi District, Ho Chi Minh City, Vietnam.
-In addition, the Company has Trang Bang Branch, located at Street No.8, Trang Bang Industrial Zone, Trang Bang District, Tay Ninh Province, and one representative office, located at 102-104-106 Bau Cat, Ward 14, Tan Binh District, Ho Chi Minh City, Vietnam.
+In addition, the Company has a Trang Bang Branch located at Street No. 8, Trang Bang Industrial Zone, Trang Bang Commune, Tay Ninh Province, and a representative office located at 102-104-106 Bau Cat, Ward 14, Tan Binh District, Ho Chi Minh City, Vietnam.